giuthas/satkit/documentation/SATKIT_coding_conventions.markdown

 Also follow the [Zen of Python](https://www.python.org/dev/peps/pep-0020/) with the following additions:

 - Getting it done is better than making it perfect (because getting it perfect won't happen).
 - A module is the unit of reuse.
-A module should do something that gets used time and time again.
+Ideally, a module should do something that gets used time and time again, but it is good enough if it does something which has a clear and self contained purpose.
+Prefer splitting to smaller modules over piles of unrelated code.